Tooth Sensitivity

-Tooth Sensitivity in Orlando, FL is a common issue that affects an estimated 40 million Americans.
-It’s a condition most people experience at some point in their lives.
-At Sand Lake Dental, we provide effective treatment for tooth sensitivity in Orlando, FL.
-Sensitivity can cause both dull and sharp pain when eating, drinking, or brushing your teeth.
-You may also feel discomfort when cold air enters your mouth.
-While the pain may come and go quickly, it can sometimes last for several hours.
+Tooth sensitivity is a common issue that affects an estimated 40 million Americans and is something many people experience at some point in their lives.
+At Sand Lake Dental, we provide effective treatment to help manage tooth sensitivity and improve your comfort.
+This condition can cause sharp or dull pain when eating, drinking, or brushing your teeth, and you may also experience discomfort when cold air enters your mouth.
+While the pain often comes and goes quickly, it can sometimes persist for several hours.

 If you’re experiencing tooth sensitivity, it’s crucial to consult with a dentist to rule out underlying issues like decay or damage, which can cause similar discomfort and require immediate attention to prevent further complications.